kudobuilder/kudo/keps/0028-transient-parameters.md

   - They are reset after every plan execution and are therefore mutable by design
 - Transient parameters can have a default value
 - Transient parameters cannot be `required`
   - This would be a desired property and could be theoretically allowed.
 But transient parameters are often plan specific, and the `required` scope is global, it would be mostly too wide of a scope.
+Having plan-specific required parameter might be the scope of a different KEP.

 Pros:
 - Easy extension for parameters from the definition point of view